vacu9708/Information_notifier/README.md

 He told me about bugs and his opinions to improve the program and I applied them.

 ## About this program
-It is a program that lets you know each time new information is uploaded on webpages you set.
+It is a program that sends notifications each time new information is uploaded to specified webpages.

 ## 🧰 Used things
 * Frontend : C#